 When Should I Apply for Social Security Disability?

 You should apply for Social Security disability benefits (SSDI and SSI) as soon as you are eligible.
 If you have a disability and are either (1) unable to work or (2) no longer able to work full time, you should file an application for disability with the Social Security Administration.

-Please note that neither of the two options above allow for you to apply while working full time.
+Please note that neither of the two options above allows for you to apply while working full-time.
 Many prospective clients call me and state they want to apply for disability while working full time so they can have the disability benefits in place before they quit their job.
 Unfortunately, it is virtually impossible to apply for disability in this order.

-Mr. Ortiz is a Board Certified Social Security Disability Advocate Attorney and offers free case evaluations.
-Call today at (888) 321-8131 for your free consultation.
+Nick Ortiz is a Board Certified Social Security Disability Attorney who offers a free case evaluation.
+Call our office today at (888) 321-8131 to schedule your free consultation.